How To Do Rollback Well

 • It’s much easier to test and gain confidence in a rollback than it is in the roll forward.

-I think a lot of the mis-conceptions people have come from the fact that the average development simply does not give rollback enough importance and focus in their development and release management process.
+I think a lot of the mis-conceptions people have come from the fact that the average development simply does not give rollback enough importance and focus in their development and release Management process

 This is a shame as rolling back is potentially your best friend with regards to improving robustness of systems and keeping customers happy.